ShannaBadhesha/Final_project/README.md

 abline(h=c(-1,1), col="dodgerblue", lwd=2)
 ```
 ![png](Graphs/graph_15.png)
+MA plot using the lfcShrink function.
+More genes above the one threshold indicating that more genes are upregulated vs. the genes falling below the negative one threshold which would indicate downregulation.

 ### Dispersion plot and fitting alternatives
 Plotting the dispersion estimates is a useful diagnostic.
 The dispersion plot below is typical, with the final estimates shrunk from the gene-wise estimates towards the fitted estimates.
 Some gene-wise estimates are flagged as outliers and not shrunk towards the fitted value, (this outlier detection is described in the manual page for estimateDispersionsMAP).
 The amount of shrinkage can be more or less than seen here, depending on the sample size, the number of coefficients, the row mean and the variability of the gene-wise estimates.